RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 - Added GlobalErrorHandlerMiddleware.
 If there is no try catch to handle an exception, the global error handler will handle the issue.

-Example below when the application tried to insert a new row in Users table.
+Example below when the application tried to insert a new row in User table.

 ```json
 {